-Third, keep a copy of your documentation, including method of transmittal and date of submission.
+Third, keep a copy of your documentation, including the method of your transmittal and the date of your submission.

-Fourth, understand the deadlines associated with the process, from submitting your refusal to responding to a denial.
+Fourth, understand the deadlines associated the process, from submitting your refusal to responding to a denial.

-In every instance, seeking local legal counsel for specific advice on the application of the law to your situation is recommended, especially if the consequences of these matters impact your ability to provide for your family.
+In every instance seeking local legal counsel for specific advice on the application of the law to your facts is recommended, especially if the consequences of these matters impact your ability to provide for your family.

 Federal law applies in all 50 states and every American territory and possession.
 Title VII of the Civil Rights Act and Title I of the Americans with Disabilities Act requires employers to make reasonable accommodations for 1) sincerely held religious beliefs and 2) medical exemptions.
-This legal process applies without regard to whether the COVID vaccination is subject to an Emergency Use Authorization
+This legal process applies without regard to whether the Covid vaccination is subject to an Emergency Use Authorization (EUA) or full approval by the Food and Drug Administration.